-From a practical perspective, such previously controversial investment terms in PE investment as the valuation adjustment mechanism (VAM) and redemption arrangement have received more support from competent PRC courts and administrative agencies.
-The CSRC has started to allow IPO applicants to keep VAM clauses between investors and the founding shareholders under certain circumstances, instead of asking the parties to cancel all such clauses before an IPO application.
-In addition, the Summary of the National Court's Work Conference on Civil and Commercial Trial released by the Supreme People's Court in November 2019 (which sets out court trial guidance on typical cases) generally confirmed the validity of VAM agreements between a target company and its investors, but the enforceability of such VAM arrangements or redemption arrangements with target companies is still subject to deal-specific dynamics and should be determined on a case-by-case basis.
+Investor rights have also been given more recognition by China's recent judicial practices.
+Notably, such previously controversial PE/VC investment terms as the valuation adjustment mechanism (VAM) and redemption arrangement have received more support from competent PRC courts and administrative agencies.
+The Summary of the National Court's Work Conference on Civil and Commercial Trial released by the Supreme People's Court in November 2019 (which sets out court trial guidance on typical cases) generally confirmed the validity of VAM agreements between a target company and its investors, yet the enforceability of a specific VAM or redemption arrangement is still subject to deal-specific considerations and should be evaluated on a case-by-case basis.